What Is a Nontraditional Student?

 - Challenges facing nontrads today include high tuition costs and balancing school and work.

 - Prospective nontrads should prioritize colleges offering flexibility and affordability.

 There's no easy way to define a nontraditional student.
-While some colleges consider all students above a certain age nontraditional, others look at factors such as income level, marital status, or whether a student earned a high school diploma.
+While some colleges consider all students above a certain age nontraditional, others look at factors such as income level, marital status, and/or whether a student earned a high school diploma.